-An organization that determines how and for what purposes personal data is processed is called a 'controller'.
+An organisation which determines how and for what purposes personal data is processed is called a 'controller'.
 A processor processes personal data on behalf of a controller.
-The GDPR places legal obligations on controllers.
+The GDPR place legal obligations on controllers.
 Processors also have obligations, for example to keep records of processing that has taken place.

-3. Territorial Scope
+3. Territorial scope

-The GDPR applies to all organizations established in the EU, as well as organizations processing personal data of EU citizens, even if the organization is outside the EU.
+The GDPR applies to all organisations established in the EU, as well as organisations processing personal data of EU citizens, even if the organisation is outside the EU.